-Contact your Neighbourhood Manager or local office for further information and advice details of this can be found in the Contact Us part of the website.
+Contact your local East Kent Housing office for further information - details of this can be found in the Contact Us part of the website.

 Follow these tips if a fire breaks out in your flat (your smoke alarm will alert you, make sure you test it regularly):

 • DO alert everyone else and leave the flat, closing doors behind you

 • DO use the stairs to exit – never be tempted to use the lift

 • DO find a phone and call 999 when you are out of the building